 Cooking is also good for the mind.
 The act of preparing your meals is just as nourishing for your body and mind as the food you’re actually enjoying.
 A 2016 study from the Journal of Positive Psychology suggests that people who take part in creative projects, such as cooking, feel happier and less stressed with their everyday lives.
-So if you had a long day at work, taking out the chopping block might do you some good.
+(2) So if you had a long day at work, taking out the chopping block might do you some good.

 Need a weeknight meal, STAT?
-Stir-frying cleans out your fridge and makes use of every lean protein or fiber-rich veggie you have on hand.
+Stir-frying is one of the best dry heat cooking methods to help clean out your fridge and make use of every lean protein or fiber-rich veggie you have on hand.
 Plus, it gives you the opportunity to maximize the nutrition in your meals, adding a variety of vegetables with different hues, tastes, and textures.
 Stir-frying is the equivalent of cooking speed work.
 This technique cooks up food fast and makes vegetables more palatable.

 Just be mindful of how much oil you use when roasting vegetables, and stick to a temperature that’s below the oil’s smoke point.
-While the high heat used during roasting can strip veggies of some of their nutrients, there’s no reason you shouldn’t shy away from this cooking technique.
+While the high heat used during roasting can strip veggies of some of their nutrients, there’s no reason you should shy away from this cooking technique.
 At the end of the day, you’re still eating veggies and reaping their health-boosting benefits.

-Unlike cooking methods that rely on high heat, like frying, poaching produces fewer advanced glycation end products (AGEs), a group of compounds that are linked to heart disease, type 2 diabetes, and Alzheimer’s disease.
-However, marinating meats in a vinegar-based sauce or acidic mixture before cooking it can help reduce the number of AGEs, according to the Academy of Nutrition and Dietetics.
+Unlike cooking methods that rely on high heat, like frying, poaching produces fewer advanced glycation end products (AGEs), which are a group of compounds linked to heart disease, type 2 diabetes, and Alzheimer’s disease.
+(5) However, marinating meats in a vinegar-based sauce or acidic mixture before using other methods of cooking meat can help reduce the number of AGEs, according to the Academy of Nutrition and Dietetics.
+(6)

 How to do it: To perfectly poach an egg, fill a saucepan 2/3 full with water, a vegetable broth or whatever liquid you’re using.
 Bring the water to a boil, and then take it down to a low simmer.
 You’ll see small bubbles come up to the surface and along the sides.
 Crack an egg into a ramekin or small cup.
 Carefully drop the egg into the water and gently stir the water with a spatula to ensure the egg doesn’t stick to the pan.
 You can also add a dash of vinegar to the water so the egg whites stay in a more compact shape.
 Allow the egg to poach for three to four minutes before removing it with a slotted spoon.
 Take a crack at my Poached Egg Plate With Castelvetrano Olive Butter recipe.

 With this method, you submerge the veggies in a boiling pot of water for about seven minutes.
 Then, you stop the cooking process by putting them in an ice bath.
 This technique allows you to maintain the vegetables’ bright colors and help retain their nutrients.
-Research suggests that the antioxidant activity in some veggies, such as beetroot, peppers, green beans and spinach, can increase during the boiling process because the oxidative enzymes (what causes inflammation) are deactivated.
+Research suggests that the antioxidant activity in some veggies, such as beetroot, peppers, green beans and spinach, can increase during the boiling process because the oxidative enzymes (which cause inflammation) are deactivated.
+(7)

 How to do it: Fill a large pot with water, add a tablespoon of sea salt and bring it to a boil.
-Add the vegetables to the pot and allow them to cook for a few minutes or until their colors brighten.
+Add the vegetables to the pot and allow them to cook for a few minutes until their colors brighten.
 Then, immediately remove the veggies from the pot and run them under ice cold water.